 Luxury hotels, Insta-worthy restos and must-see events will warm up your soul in the middle of winter’s chill.

 Dig into a working lunch

 For a lunch sesh that will spark fresh ideas, head over to Sud Forno with your colleagues.
-Owned and operated by the Terroni Group, Toronto’s fave southern Italian food purveyors, their pastas, pizza and salads will keep conversation, breakthroughs and good vibes flowing.
+Owned and operated by the Terroni Group, Toronto’s fave southern Italian food purveyors, their pastas, pizza and salads will keep conversations, breakthroughs and good vibes flowing.

 Or up your game with a power lunch

-At Harriet’s, a top-floor resto and bar in the new 1 Hotel Toronto, you’ll score luxe surroundings with an equally impressive view.
-Plus, their menu is peppered with upmarket comfort food — think lobster tacos and chicken karaage sliders — with the option for sustainable caviar to start.
+At Harriet’s, a top-floor resto and bar at 1 Hotel Toronto, you’ll score luxe surroundings with an equally impressive view.
+Plus, their menu is peppered with upmarket comfort food — including Sticky Pork Ribs and Chicken Katsu Sando.

 Unwind with after-work drinks